Breathing Modes of Skyrmion Strings in a Synthetic Antiferromagnet: Methods

-In this study we consider a synthetic antiferromagnetic multilayer simulated in \textsc{mumax3}.
+which is proportional to the variation in the total micromagnetic energy $U$. $M_s$ is the total saturation magnetisation, and $\mu_0$ is the permeability of free space. $U$ contains terms describing the Zeeman energy, the isotropic exchange interaction, demagnetisation effects, a uniaxial anisotropy perpendicular to the plane of the film and an interfacial Dzyaloshinkii-Moriya interaction (DMI), whose energy density is given by

+where D is the DMI constant and controls the strength of the interaction.
 The system is composed of four magnetic layers of thickness 1~nm separated by nonmagnetic spacer layers also of thickness 1~nm.
 Each magnetic layer is coupled antiferromagnetically to both the one above and below it in such a way that in the ground state of the system the magnetisation of the layers alternates up the stack.
 A schematic of the stack is shown in figure \ref{fig_1}a.
-Each layer is a 100~nm~$\times $~100~nm square composed of 64 cells such that the $x$-$y$ cell size is 1.5625~nm.
+Each layer is a 100~nm~$\times $~100~nm square composed of 64 cells such that the $x$-$y$ cell size is 1.5625~nm, suitably smaller than the exchange length for this system $l_0 = 4.34$~nm.
 The magnetic parameters of the system are defined explicitly within the simulation, with the saturation magnetisation $M_{\mathrm{s}}=0.796\times 10^6$~A/m, exchange stiffness $A = 15\times 10^{-12}$~J/m, uniaxial anisotropy $K = 1\times 10^6~\mathrm{J/m^3}$, interfacial Dzyaloshinskii-Moriya interaction $D = 3\times 10^{-3}~\mathrm{J/m^2}$ and Gilbert damping parameter set to $\alpha = 0.01$ in order to resolve the high-frequency dynamics of the system.
-These values were chosen to represent typical material parameters of systems shown to host skyrmions in the literature~\cite{Jiang2017}\\\\ The simulation was prepared with a N\'eel skyrmion initialised in the centre of each layer of alternating core orientation and chirality.
+These values were chosen to represent typical material parameters of systems shown to host skyrmions in the literature~\cite{Jiang2017}.
+Periodic boundary conditions were applied in order to eliminate any edge effects from the borders of the simulation.\\\\ The simulation was prepared with a N\'eel skyrmion initialised in the centre of each layer of alternating core orientation and chirality.
 The entire system was then allowed to relax to its energy minimum with (unless otherwise specified) a static magnetic field $H_0= 50$~mT applied along the positive $z$ direction.
 Once the skyrmions reach their equilibrium size (shown in figure 1(b,c)), an oscillating $H_z$ field was applied starting at $t = 0$ of the form